Track Racing - Frequently Asked Questions

 Madison

-A high speed, two-person continuous points race relay.
+A high speed, two-person continuous relay race.
 While one partner is racing the other is resting at the top of the track.
 The alternating of racing and resting allows speeds to remain very fast.
 This is the most popular form of track cycling in Europe, but originated at Madison Square Gardens, hence the name the Madison.

-Sometimes called the Elimination race, every lap the last rider across the finish line is pulled out of the race until only three riders remain.
-The remaining three riders are given a free lap to manoeuvre themselves before the final all out sprint to the finish line.
+Sometimes called the Miss and Out or 'devil take the hind most'.
+Every lap the last rider across the finish line is pulled out of the race until only two riders remain.
+The remaining two riders then sprint it out for the win.
 Keep your eyes peeled to the back of the field that's where all the excitement lies in this event.

 Handicap Race

 Riders are started at various points around the track according to ability.
-This race is held over various distances.
-The fastest riders start from the finish line with the slower riders often getting nearly a lap head-start.
+This race is held over various distances ( three or six laps being the most common).
+The fastest riders start from the back with the slower riders often getting nearly a lap head-start.
 First rider across the line wins.